 "We knew that this year could be the race of all races, with the Balance of Performance so evenly matched, it could have gone to anyone.
 It could have gone to Ford, it could have gone to Ferrari, Porsche was strong and the Corvette had great pace again.
 So it was shaping up to be a titanic battle, and it was right until the chequered flag; I guess that's what people wanted it to be, and it became quite a spectacle for the fans there and people back at home."

-when you outbraked yourself attempting to pass Jordan Taylor at Arnage?
+attempting to pass Jordan Taylor at Arnage?
 Did you think that was the chance gone?

 "It was a weird one!
 It's the slowest corner on the circuit, and it's probably the lowest grip corner on the circuit, but it's the only place on the circuit that Jordan Taylor looked a little bit slower than us.
 The rest of the track he was the same pace, and I wasn't close enough anywhere else to have a manoeuvre.
 The cars were so evenly matched on straight line speed that the slipstream didn't really give us much, but into Arnage he braked so early it was going to be there or potentially nowhere.